What sort of welcome will World Cup visitors get in Russia? - Capital Sports

 – Free transport and Fan ID

-FIFA president Gianni Infantino told AFP this week that “I have never seen a country that has done so much to welcome the fans”.
+FIFA president Gianni Infantino told AFP this week: “I have never seen a country that has done so much to welcome the fans.”
 They will certainly be able to get between the host cities on trains, although in reality the vast majority who benefit will be Russian nationals.
 Sorokin said 700 additional trains would be laid on.

 “It’s a good system but what they are offering is insufficient and the vast majority of trains are already reserved,” said Ronan Evain, head of Football Supporters Europe (FSE), an umbrella organisation of supporters in 40 countries.